 Hello, I'm Viktoria!

-I am a Registered Social Worker (RSW) and I provide psychotherapy and neurodiversity coaching specializing in autism (formerly Asperger's), ADHD, learning disabilities, and giftedness.
-I have 20 years experience in developmental and health care settings.
-I have completed ADHD Coaching training through the ADD Coaching Academy, an International Program.
-I completed a Bachelor’s Degree with a double major in Psychology and Women’s Studies and a Master’s degree in Counselling Psychology.
+I am a Registered Social Worker (RSW) and I provide therapy and neurodiversity coaching specializing in autism (formerly Asperger's), ADHD, learning disabilities, and giftedness.
+I am a certified ADHD Coach and I completed a Bachelor’s Degree with a double major in Psychology and Women’s Studies and a Master’s degree in Counselling Psychology.
+I have 21 years of professional experience as well as lived experience and understand the complexities and stress that my clients encounter.

 I believe in an approach that is empathic, collaborative, strength based, accepting, client centred, and non-judgmental.
 Whether it's therapy or coaching, I will work with you to help you let go of the things that no longer serve you.
 I believe in the importance of a collaborative relationship in order to help you achieve your outcome.